bordjoski/zkp-fsh/README.md

 `const serialized = agreement.toJSON();`\
 `const recreatedAgreement = zkpfsh.Agreement.fromJSON(serialized);`

-Optionaly, agreement can be configured to use custom base/radix and alphabet during conversion process.
+Optionaly, agreement can be configured to use custom base/\radix and alphabet during conversion process.
 Default base is `10` and default alphabet is `0123456789abcdefghijklmnopqrstuvwxyz`.\
 If used, configuration must be done manualy both on Client and Verifier side and must be identical to be able to deserialize data.\
-Configuration details is not included in serialized Agreement.
-For example:
+Configuration details is not included in serialized Agreement.\
+Example:

 `const agreement = await zkpfsh.Agreement.generateAgreement();`\
 `const config = { base: 2, alphabet: '#%' };`\
-`agreement.configure(config);`\
+`agreement.configure(config);`

+Or when re-creating agreement from JSON:

 `const serialized = agreement.toJSON();`\
 `const recreatedAgreement = zkpfsh.Agreement.fromJSON(serialized, config);`